dymmond/lilya/docs/en/docs/security.md

 ## Resource exhaustion

-**Problem**
+### Problem

 Some calls are quite expensive.
 An automated caller can clog up server resources.

-**Solution**

-We have currently only the building blocks for ratelimiting in lilya.
-We can use the clientip middleware to extract the ip of the client and use it for ratelimiting purposes.
+### Solution

+**Rate Limiting in Lilya: Leveraging the `ClientIPMiddleware`**

+Currently, Lilya provides foundational building blocks for implementing rate limiting.
+We can utilize the `ClientIPMiddleware` to extract the client's IP address, which then serves as a crucial identifier for applying rate-limiting policies.
+This allows us to control the rate of requests based on individual client IPs, preventing abuse and ensuring system stability.

-There is however an external project for ratelimiting:
+There is however an external project for ASGI ratelimiting which should also work with `ClientIPMiddleware` because this middleware inject the `x-real-ip` header:

 <a href="https://github.com/abersheeran/asgi-ratelimit">RateLimitMiddleware</a>

 ## Session fixing

-**Problem**
+### Problem

 Session stealing by stealing cookies via malware.

-**Solution**
+Especially for sessions with high privileges this is a problem.

+### Solution

 This technique works by using the clientip and the session middleware.
 We limit a session to an ip.
 We have even two options: `ClientIPMiddleware` or `ClientIPScopeOnlyMiddleware`, depending if we need headers.
-Usage is documented in [SessionFixingMiddleware](./middleware.md#sessionfixingmiddleware).
+The usage is documented in [SessionFixingMiddleware](./middleware.md#sessionfixingmiddleware).

+!!!
+Note
+    If the client has an unstable connection, the session can reset from time to time.
+It is recommended to use the session fixing carefully only for sensitive areas or use the `notify_fn` parameter to port from the old session to the new session when appropiate.